top of page

 Admission is FREE!

-The Christkindlmarkt is a sub-committee of the BCEO, a corporation organized exclusively for charitable purposes within the meaning of Sec.
-501(c)(3) of the Internal Revenue Code, specifically including the beautification and enhancement of the cultural resources of Belleville, Illinois, through the creation, display, maintenance and restoration of memorials, monuments, museums, and for the promotion of social welfare.
+The mission of the BCEO is the beautification and enhancement of the cultural resources of Belleville, Illinois, through the creation, display, maintenance and restoration of memorials, monuments, museums, and for the promotion of social welfare.
 It is intended to create a charitable organization that will be exempt from federal income tax under Internal Revenue Code Sec.
 501(c)(3).

 bottom of page